edwardcrompton/peaks/README.md

 Current progress
 ----------------

+There seems to be inaccuracies in the bearings as compared to those calculated manually on an OS map, and at http://www.movable-type.co.uk/scripts/latlong.html it might be better to use the libraries here https://github.com/chrisveness/geodesy.
+These are the libraries that the moveabletype link uses.
+There's an Npm module.

 Service workers appear to work to cache and retrieve assets offline.
 Consider extending to automatically fetch new versions of assets: https://developers.google.com/web/fundamentals/getting-started/codelabs/your-first-pwapp/